-My talents started and stopped with houseplants and later flower gardens planted around the house and down the walkways.
-So when my husband and I bought and moved to the farm he suggested putting in a vegetable garden.
+So, when my husband and I bought a farm he suggested putting in a vegetable garden.
 I did not know a think about vegetable gardens.
 I’m a city girl!
 I bought my vegetables from the store or the farmer’s market in Lincoln Park!

-My vegetable garden is now a part of my landscape and I am so happy I “took” it from my husband. – Ella
+My vegetable garden is now a part of my landscape and I am so happy I rescued it.
+I hope you enjoy the gardens! – Ella